C4G/BLIS/docs/user_guide/99_launcher_passwordreset.md

 # Password Reset from BLIS Launcher

-## Step 1: Start BLIS and click on "More Options" and select "Reset Password"
+## Step 1: Click on "More Options" and select "Reset Password" from the BLIS Launcher.

 ![Select password reset option](../images/spring_2026/password-reset1.png)

 ## Step 2: Enter the username and the new password you want to set.
-Click "Next"
+Click "Next".

 ![Enter username and new password](../images/spring_2026/password-reset2.png)